 Working on public holidays

-Awards or registered agreements can provide entitlements for working public holidays, including:
+Awards, enterprise agreements and other registered agreements can provide entitlements for working public holidays, including:

 - extra pay (eg. public holiday rates)